gabi200/iot-desk-clock/README.md

 The ESP8266 code is built on the Arduino framework.

 ## Features
+- time and date display (incl. current day of week)
 - automatic Network Time Protocol (NTP) based sync
 - OpenWeatherMap integration for current weather conditions
 - option to display weather for the next day